 Can you think of examples of a work of fiction directly referencing its author's prior but unrelated work of fiction, when these works do not take place in the same fictional universe or contain any characters in common? [more inside]

 I want to learn how to build something like this.
 Starting from nothing, what kind of skillset will I need to acquire?

 My mother owned some art from the 60s-80s, and she passed a little over four years ago; since then, it has been in my spare closet.
 I would like to sell it, if possible, because I believe some of the work is valuable, but the closed art market makes that impossible to assess.
 I understand that to sell art, the broker/seller/?? will take a percentage of a sale, which is fine.
 But I've asked around (here in Portland, ME) and I haven't received a reference for someone who can help me with that.
 Please let me know if you have any suggestions.

+I'm trying to find the name of an artist, whose work was picked up on thisiscolossal.com, but none of the search terms I can think of are getting me anywhere.
 The artist made images where they would take multiple photos of a skyline, for example, from the exact same position, throughout the day.
 Then they would splice those images together so that it would look like the exact same skyline (it wasn't scrambled or cubicised or anything), but at the center it would be early morning, surrounded by a band of mid-morning, surrounded by a band of afternoon, then evening, then night.
 I have a feeling that one of the skylines was Hong Kong, or Shanghai, but I'm not positive about that.
 Anyone know what/whom I'm talking about?

 Is a major in Spanish a good investment?
 If I buckle down and commit myself to daily study and practice (and spend one semester abroad), can I attain a decent fluency in the language?
 What kind of career paths could I expect?
 More details and questions follow. [more inside]

 I want to draw comic storyboards.
 In the old days I seem to remember Appleworks drawing documents allowed you to add boxes and/or fields that allowed text or drawing.
 I'm looking for the new equivalent. [more inside]

 Within the last day or two, I saw a graphic print of an octopus hanging on the wall in the background of a video shot... [more inside]